tmarshall/soda/readme.md

 ## Middleware

 It's common to have middleware, like methods to check that the user is logged in.
-With Soda all middleware handlers are defined in a dedicated middleare directory.
+With Soda all middleware handlers are defined in a dedicated middleware directory.
 Every middleware handler is required to be in its own file, and no sub-directories are supported.

 ```
 middleware